 The Company paid a monthly dividend from January 2003 through March 2020.
 The dividend was suspended in April 2020 in response to the deterioration in near-term commodity prices and worsening outlook for global oil demand as a result of the COVID-19 pandemic and OPEC+ oil price war.
-Vermilion has a long history of paying dividends and we remain strong proponents of returning capital to Shareholders and as a result of our focus on financial strength we reinstated the dividend in the first quarter of 2022 and subsequently increased the per share amounts in both the second quarter of 2022 and the first quarter of 2023.
+Vermilion has a long history of paying dividends and we remain strong proponents of returning capital to Shareholders and as a result of our focus on financial strength we reinstated the dividend in the first quarter of 2022 and subsequently increased the per share amounts in both the second quarter of 2022, the first quarter of 2023 and the first quarter of 2024.